buggyj/savetiddlers/README.md

 # savetiddlers (still in prerelease stage)

-## Warning This extension must be the only tiddlywiki filesaving extension installed.
-Uninstall any other tiddlywiki filesaver *before* installing this extension
+## Warning!
+This extension must be the only tiddlywiki filesaving extension installed.
+Uninstall any other tiddlywiki filesaver *before* installing this extension.

 ## Aim
 1. To enable tiddlywikis to be saved like a file, i.e. the new (modified) version overwrites the old version.